Saugatuck River Railroad Bridge

 The Saugatuck River Railroad Bridge, also known as Saugatuck River Bridge, is a railroad bridge carrying trackage of Metro-North Railroad's New Haven Line over the Saugatuck River in Westport, Connecticut.
 It is one of eight moveable bridges on the Amtrak Northeast Corridor route through Connecticut.
 It was built in 1905 for the New York, New Haven and Hartford Railroad.
+The bridge is a single leaf Scherzer rolling lift bascule bridge.

-The bridge design is a single leaf Scherzer rolling lift bascule bridge.
+Replacement Project

-The bridge was surveyed in a multiple-property historic study in 1986.
-The eight bridges from west to east are: Mianus River Railroad Bridge at Cos Cob, built in 1904; Norwalk River Railroad Bridge at Norwalk, 1896; Saugatuck River Railroad Bridge at Westport, 1905; Pequonnock River Railroad Bridge at Bridgeport, 1902; Housatonic River Railroad Bridge, at Devon, 1905; Connecticut River Railroad Bridge, Old Saybrook-Old Lyme, 1907; Niantic River Bridge, East Lyme-Waterford, 1907; and Thames River Bridge, Groton, built in 1919.
+Amtrak was awarded up to $23.2 million in Infrastructure Investment and Jobs Act funds in November 2023 for early design of a replacement for the span.
+Amtrak will contribute an additional $1.6 million, while the state of Connecticut will provide $4.2 million.
+The replacement bridge is being designed for a top speed of 90 mph, up from the current 45 mph limit on the existing bridge.